 The average time for a reconsideration decision in 2021 was 147 days, according to SSA data.
 About 1 in 8 reconsideration requests yielded benefit approvals in 2019, the most recent year for which data on rulings is available.

 If DDS won't change its mind, you can request a hearing with an administrative law judge (ALJ), who will review the evidence in your case and also listen to your testimony and that of expert witnesses.
 To request a hearing, use the online appeal system or complete and send in a form HA-501.

 Disability hearings generally last less than an hour but can run longer if there are multiple witnesses.
 Afterward, it can take anywhere from several weeks to several months to get a decision.
-ALJs rule in the applicant's favor about half the time, but the approval rate has steadily declined over the past two decades, according to Social Security data.
+The approval rate for applicants at the hearing stage declined from nearly three-quarters in the mid-2000s to just under half in the mid-2010s but has ticked up to around 54 percent in more recent years, according to Social Security data.